meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 ## Customer management

 Build your [!DNL Commerce] customer database by [importing customer data](./order-settings.md#configure-order-settings) associated with your Amazon orders.
-Leverage and expand your marketing potential through this expanded list of customers through your [!DNL Amazon Marketplace] listings and [!DNL Commerce] storefront.
+Grow your marketing potential through this expanded list of customers through your [!DNL Amazon Marketplace] listings and [!DNL Commerce] storefront.